kineticstoolkit/kineticstoolkit_doc/src/python_strings_slicing.md

 # Indexing and slicing strings

-We just saw how to index and slice lists.
+We learned how to index and slice lists.
 The exact same behaviour applies to strings: we can extract one or many characters from a string by slicing it:

 ```{code-cell} ipython3
 string = "This is a sample string that we will index and slice"